fire-library/openfire/src-tauri/resources/br187/chapter_1/equation_1/about.md

 critical parameter used to evaluate the ventilation conditions of an enclosure fire.
 The ventilation factor describes the influence of ventilation on fire development.

-The ventilation factor $O$ increases with larger compartments and small openings.
+The ventilation factor increases with larger compartments and small openings.
 For larger ventilation factors, the fire is likely to be within the ventilation controlled regime.